MPI-Dortmund/cryolo/source/other/import_filaments_relion.rst

 It will create a autopick.star file.

 4. Open Relion and select the :guilabel:`Particle extraction` Job.
 For :guilabel:`micrograph STAR file`, select the :file:`micrographs.star` file from your CTF estimation.
-For :guilabel:`Input coordinates` choose the freshly generated :guilabel:`autopick.star`.
+For :guilabel:`Input coordinates` choose the freshly generated :file:`autopick.star`.

 Now your particles should get extracted!